 Plastics are made out of long chains of molecules that are linked together.
 The chains are called polymers and they repeat the same structure over and over again, which is what makes them so uniquely moldable, or “plastic.”
 Most plastics are made from polymers found in petroleum.
 However, petroleum is not the only substance containing polymers.
 Hemp (and many other plants) contain a polymer called cellulose, which can be used to make plastic.
 These plant-based plastics are also called bioplastics.
 Hemp contains a lot of cellulose.
-Cannopy Corporation—an organization specializing in industrial hemp and hemp-based products—calls hemp “the greatest cellulose producer on Earth,” noting that hemp hurds contain up to 85 percent cellulose.
-Plastic made from the cellulose-rich hemp plant can be replace petroleum-based plastic in many different products.
+Cannopy Corporation—an organization specializing in industrial Hemp and Hemp-based products—calls Hemp “the greatest cellulose producer on Earth,” noting that Hemp hurds contain up to 85 percent cellulose.
+Plastic made from the cellulose-rich Hemp plant can replace petroleum-based plastic in many different products.

 Using Hemp Plastic